600 km repeater-like quantum communications with dual-band stabilisation: Results

-Using the described dual band stabilisation, we performed four experiments with different TF-QKD protocols, varying the operational regimes and optimising the parameters in each case.
+Using the described dual-band stabilisation, we performed four experiments with different TF-QKD protocols, varying the operational regimes and optimising the parameters in each case.
 Firstly, the CAL~\cite{CAL19} and SNS~\cite{WYH18} protocols in the asymptotic regime, then the SNS with the TWCC method~\cite{XYJ+20}, both in the asymptotic and in the finite-size regimes~\cite{JYHW19,YHJ+19}.
 In the practically relevant case of finite-size TWCC-SNS, we also extracted real bits of the raw key.
-Details about the protocol parameters, together with additional information on the patterns used for encoding, are given in the Supplementary Material.
+We performed these experiments in two stages.
+First, we developed a simplified asymmetric setup to assess the feasibility of long-distance TF-QKD with dual-band phase stabilisation, featuring a single OPLL and a 51~km servo fibre.
+We then moved on to a symmetrical configuration where the frequency reference is disseminated by Charlie (Fig.~\ref{fig:setup}) via 611~km servo fibre for the final experiments over the two longest quantum channel fibre distances.
+Details about the asymmetric experimental setup, the protocol parameters, together with additional information on the patterns used for encoding, are given in Sec. \RomanNumeralCaps{1} and \RomanNumeralCaps{5} of the Supplementary Material.

 In Fig.~\ref{fig:SKR} we report our results in terms of SKR versus distance, together with the simulation curves and the state-of-the-art SKRs for long-distance TF-QKD \cite{FZL+20,CZL+20} and QKD \cite{BBR+18} over optical fibres.
 In the same graph we also plot the absolute SKC$_0$, which assumes ideal equipment for Alice and Bob and hence is the most difficult bound to overcome.
 Surpassing this limit proves the repeater-like behaviour of our setup.
-The complete experimental results can be found in the Supplementary Materials.
+The complete experimental results can be found in Sec. \RomanNumeralCaps{6} of the Supplementary Material.
 The CAL and SNS protocols have been implemented on a 368.7~km-long optical fibre (62.8~dB loss) and analysed in the asymptotic scenario.
 For CAL, we obtain an SKR of 852.7~bit/s, 2.39 times larger than SKC$_0$.
 For SNS, the SKR is 549.2~bit/s, 1.54 times larger than SKC$_0$.
-In order to reach longer distances, we resort to TWCC-SNS.
-We take measurements at 153.3, 368.7, 522.0, 555.2 and 605.2~km, i.e., from 26.5 dB to 104.8 dB loss, and we extract positive SKRs both in the asymptotic and in the finite-size regimes (blue and red points in Fig.~\ref{fig:SKR}, respectively).
-At 555~km, with only 2~hours of continuous measurement, we are able to extract a finite-size SKR of 2.468~bit/s, a value 10 times higher than the absolute SKC$_0$.
-At 605.2~km, with a loss budget of 104.8~dB, we achieve an asymptotic SKR of 0.969~bit/s, which is 30 times higher than the SKC$_0$.
-This represents the first fibre-based secure quantum communication beyond the barriers of 600~km and 100~dB.